easystats/parameters/tests/testthat/_snaps/printing.md

       Uncertainty intervals (equal-tailed) and p-values (two-tailed) computed using a Wald t-distribution approximation.

-# message about interpretation of log-resoponse
+# no more message about interpretation of log-resoponse

     Code
       print(out)